 The course covers the theoretical linear algebra required for advanced mathematics courses and data analysis applications.
 Key abstract concepts include fundamental subspaces, duality, invariants, and the operator algebra.
 These are grounded in their respective linear algebra instances, namely, bases, adjoints, eigenspaces, and matrix decompositions including the Jordan decomposition and SVD.
 Topics are presented at a level of abstraction that allows natural generalization.
+Analytic assignments explore connections to related advanced mathematics topics.
 Computational projects connect the abstract concepts to foundational methods and techniques in data science such as dimensionality reduction, graph embeddings, and regularized regression.